Oita salamander

 The Oita salamander (Hynobius dunni) is a species of salamander in the family Hynobiidae endemic to Japan.
-Named after Oita Prefecture, its natural habitats are temperate forests, rivers, intermittent rivers, freshwater marshes, intermittent freshwater marshes, and irrigated land in western Japan.
+Named after Ōita Prefecture, its natural habitats are temperate forests, rivers, intermittent rivers, freshwater marshes, intermittent freshwater marshes, and irrigated land in western Japan.
 It is threatened by habitat loss, due to the increasing construction of homes within its habitat.
-The Oita Salamander is considered to be vulnerable by the (IUCN) Red List of Threatened Species with a declining population.
+The Oita salamander is considered to be vulnerable by the (IUCN) Red List of Threatened Species with a declining population.

-Across Japan the Oita salamander genetically differs based on their location.
+Across Japan, the Oita salamander genetically differs based on their location.
 The DNA diversity was most apparent when comparing both the Northern and Southern species across Japan.

 Description

-The Oita Salamander tends to be greenish-grey in color, some even being brown.
+The Oita salamander tends to be greenish-grey in color, some even being brown.
 On their dorsal, they typically have black dots with a lot of the salamanders lacking dots.
 Those with dots will fade as they enter adulthood.
 Unlike the dorsal surface, the ventricle surface tends to be a blueish-grey that becomes lighter at the salamander's throat.
 Young Oita salamanders have a blue iridescent highlight to them, until they eventually fade with adulthood.
 In wetter environments the blue iridescent color is more pronounced than those in dryer locations.
 This salamander unlike most animals have only 11 coastal grooves, compared to the normal 12.
 Those with 11 grooves are documented.
 Their (SVL) snout to vent length 6–8 cm with a maximum of 10–16 cm, their bodies tend to be around this range also.